Serve these Grilled Little Neck Clams as an appetizer for your next gathering! The combination of soy sauce and butter is my secret to these clams!

-My 6 year old son just finished kindergarten last week and our summer has officially began.
-American schools have a looong summer break.
+My 6-year-old son just finished kindergarten last week and our summer has officially begun.
+American schools have a long summer break.
 It varies depending on school districts and which state you live in, but in my son’s case, he’ll have about 10 weeks off!
-Oh I wish I have 10 weeks of vacation (…daydreaming…).
+Oh, I wish I have 10 weeks of vacation (…daydreaming…).

 When I was growing up in Japan, my summer break was just 5-6 weeks, and I thought that was long.
 I’m a bit worried about how to keep up with this active boy while my daughter still goes to preschool every morning during the summer.

-Today I’m sharing a clam recipe.
+Today I’m sharing the Grilled Little Neck Clams recipe.
 Yes, finally.
-Thank you for waiting, to those who requested for other clam recipes after my Japanese Clam (Sake Steamed Clams) post back in November.
+Thank you for waiting, to those who requested other clam recipes after my Japanese Clam (Sake Steamed Clams) post back in November.
 We eat clams once in a while but they didn’t make it to a post.
 Today’s recipe comes in very handy if you want to serve some quick seafood as an appetizer or on the side.
 The recipe is very simple and can be prepared in minutes.

 - 2 giant little neck clams

 - Start the grill.
-Meanwhile prepare the rest of ingredients.
+Meanwhile, prepare the rest of the ingredients.
 Chop green onions, cut butter into small cubes, and combine the seasonings in a small bowl.

-- When grill is hot, place the clams on it.
-When the clams are fully opened, after about 5 minutes, pour the Seasonings and put green onion and butter on the clams and cook until boiling.
+- When the grill is hot, place the clams on it.
+When the clams are fully opened, after about 5 minutes, pour the Seasonings and put green onion and butter on the clams, and cook until boiling.
 Carefully remove them from the grill.
 Try not to spill their juices.